Need help deciding what homeschool resources to add to your 6th-grade curriculum? What subjects should you include as your child enters middle school?

-This is a also a new subject for the boys.
-Seeing that they will be taking a computer course I figured they should start learning to keyboard as well.
+This is also a new subject for the boys.
+Seeing that they will be taking a computer course I figured they should start learning to type as well.
 I chose the Mavis Beacon Teaches Typing Family Edition download from Amazon.

 For the month of October, I added this curriculum with a focus on presidential elections.
 This will primarily consist of reading Presidential Elections and Other Cool Facts by Syl Sobel and watching presidential debates as they air on T.V.
 And naturally, we will watch the election coverage come November.